thosgood/this-weeks-finds/markdown/51-100/week059.md

 (a + √5 b) + (c + √5 d)i + (e + √5 f)j + (g + √5 h)k

-with a,b,c,d,e,f,g,h rational - but not all rational values of a,\...,h give icosians.
+with a,b,c,d,e,f,g,h rational - but not all rational values of a,...,h give icosians.
 The set of all vectors x = (a,b,c,d,e,f,g,h) in R^8^ that correspond to icosians in this way is the E~8~ lattice!